Accessibility Scanner Guide

 • Progress Display: A real-time dashboard provides:

-• A live progress bar with percentage completion.
+• A live progress bar.

 III.
 Results, Reports & Management

 • View Report: Upon completion, a link appears to open the interactive, self-contained HTML report in your browser.
-This report can be saved and shared with anyone, as it requires no server to view.

 Get ๐Ÿ“ก Accessibility-Scanner